scrapfishies/dsp/lessons/statistics/07-statistics.md

 How do frequentist and Bayesian statistics compare?

 #### Answer
-The core of Bayes' theorm is about updating our beliefs when new evidence becomes available.
+The core of Bayes' theorm is about updating one's beliefs when new evidence becomes available.
 Past knowledge is encoded into a statistical device known as a prior, and this prior is combined with current experiment data to make a conclusion about the test at hand.
 Thus, it is best used *many* times: the more evidence there is, the more accurately whatever result you get will reflect the state of things.

 A frequentist method makes predictions on the underlying truths of the experiment using only data from the current experiment.